-Sean is author of The Ursula K. Le Guin Reread series at Tor.com; co-editor of the Palgrave SFF: A New Canon book series for Palgrave Macmillan (with Keren Omry), two journal special issues, and several books, including Unstable Masks: Whiteness and American Superhero Comics (The Ohio State University Press, 2020).
+Sean is author of The Ursula K. Le Guin Reread series at Tor.com; co-editor of the Palgrave SFF: A New Canon book series for Palgrave Macmillan (with Keren Omry), two journal special issues, and several books, including Unstable Masks: Whiteness and American Superhero Comics (The Ohio State UP, 2020) and Star Wars and the History of Transmedia Storytelling (Amsterdam UP, 2018).
 He was previously editor of SFRA Review, book reviews editor of Foundation: The International Review of Science Fiction, and editorial assistant to The Journal of Popular Culture.
 Sean is also the secretary of the Science Fiction Research Association.

 Sean’s shorter writing has appeared in public and academic venues, including Tor.com, Strange Horizons, Los Angeles Review of Books, American Quarterly, World Literature Today, Utopian Studies, American Book Review, and PopMatters.

 Sean sits on the advisory board of MIT Press’s Radium Age Science Fiction series, edited by Joshua Glenn, and is a member of the Science Fiction Research Association, National Book Critics Circle, Historical Fictions Research Network, and a founding member of the Comics Studies Society.

 Peer Review Work